supercid/techdocs-wiki-tmp/Adding-the-customer-information.md

 ## Tagging marketing permission

-The new marketing_permission flag denotes whether the customer has consented to email marketing.
-If the marketing_permission field is omitted, we assume that the current customer has not given their consent and Nosto will refrain from sending out any personalized triggered emails.
+The new `marketing_permission` flag denotes whether the customer has consented to email marketing.
+If the `marketing_permission` field is omitted, we assume that the current customer has not given their consent and Nosto will refrain from sending out any personalized triggered emails.

-Marketing permission is false by default but if a user has explicitly agreed to receive marketing then you can set it to true manually.
-In practice this means reading and mapping the value from opt-in for marketing in your platform e.g. a consumer explicitly subscribed for marketing emails when checking out.
+The marketing permission is false by default but if a user has explicitly agreed to receive marketing then you can set it to true manually.
+In practice, this means reading and mapping the value from opt-in for marketing in your platform e.g. a consumer explicitly subscribed for marketing emails when checking out.

-The marketing_permission should be included as a part of the customer tagging and should be rendered on all pages.
+The `marketing_permission` should be included as a part of the customer tagging and should be rendered on all pages.

 ## Tagging customer reference (supporting cross-device sessions)